Clough Global Equity Fund (GLQ) To Go Ex-Dividend on July 20th

-Clough Global Equity Fund (NYSEAMERICAN:GLQ – Get Free Report) declared a dividend on Tuesday, July 18th, investing.com reports.
-Shareholders of record on Friday, July 21st will be given a dividend of 0.0599 per share by the investment management company on Monday, July 31st.
-This represents a yield of 11.3%.
-The ex-dividend date is Thursday, July 20th.
+Clough Global Equity Fund (NYSEAMERICAN:GLQ – Get Free Report) announced a dividend on Wednesday, July 19th, investing.com reports.
+Stockholders of record on Friday, July 21st will be paid a dividend of 0.0599 per share by the investment management company on Monday, July 31st.
+This represents a dividend yield of 11.23%.
+The ex-dividend date of this dividend is Thursday, July 20th.

 Insider Activity